mcclaskey/batch_niistats/README.md

 ```
 python3 batch_niistats.py [option]
 ```
-where [option] is either `-M` or `-m`. `-M` will calculate the mean of all nonzero voxels for each nifti file. `-m` will calculate the mean value of all voxels in each image, including 0 voxels.
-If you omit an option, the program will default to `-M`.
+where [option] indicates which statistics to output for each .nii image, and must be one of:
+- `-M`: calculate the mean of all nonzero voxels
+- `-m`: calculate the mean value of all voxels
+- `-S`: calculate the standard deviation of all nonzero voxels
+- `-s`: calculate the standard deviation of all voxels

 For example, to calculate mean across all nonzero voxels, type: